WhereTo.Work

 Tax Regime Analysis:

-• Both cities use the standard German employee tax regime for salaried workers.
+• Both cities use the standard German employee tax regime because the salary is earned as employment income.

 Tax Parameters:

-• Solidarity surcharge of 5.5% is applied on the income‑tax amount.
+• Solidarity surcharge of 5.5% applies to the calculated income‑tax amount.

 Cost‑of‑Living Data: